Crimson Desert: Ranch and Livestock Guide – Unlock Ben & Maximize Income

 • How to unlock the ranch and Ben as your livestock manager

-• How Trust unlocks new animal types in Ben’s shop
+• How Trust with specific ranch NPCs unlocks each animal in Ben’s shop

 Step 1 – Unlocking the Ranch and Ben

-The ranch is tied to your story progression and the Grounds of Sunrise quest chain.
-You will not see the full ranch interface or Ben’s livestock shop until you are a bit into the main story (roughly the chapter 3-4 window in most playthroughs).
+The ranch is tied to your story progression and the Grounds of the Sunrise camp questline.
+You will not see the full ranch interface or Ben’s livestock shop until you are a few hours into the main story (roughly the chapter 3–4 window in most playthroughs).

 The basic sequence is: